 The kids took cutout pictures before we visited the gift shop.

-We got the kids coloring books of the president’s houses and the kids were so excited to color them that baby girl A fell asleep with it!
 After visiting we headed across town to have lunch at Loveless Cafe and oh my, was the drive worth it!